ArjunC36532/AI_Attendance_Tracker/README.md

 Usage Tips
 Ensure that student portraits are in jpg/jpeg format for proper recognition.
 Avoid tampering with internal files to prevent issues with the application.
-Contributing
-If you'd like to contribute to the development of this project, please follow the standard GitHub flow:

 Fork the repository.
 Create a new branch for your feature or bug fix.